 Charlie Hunnam (Arthur), Jude Law (Vortigern), Astrid Berges-Frisbey (The Mage), Djimon Honsou (Bedevere), Eric Bana (King Uther Pendragon), Aidan Gillen (Bill), Neil Maskell (Backlack), Freddie Fox (Rubio), Craig McGinlay (Percival), Michael McElhatton (Jack’s Eye), Mikael Persbrandt (Greybeard), Tom Wu (George), Kingsley Ben-Adir (Wet Stick), Annabelle Wallis (Maggie), Peter Ferdinando (Earl of Mercia), Poppy Delevigne (Igraine), Nicola Wren (Lucy), Oliver Barker & Zac Barker (Young Arthur 2 Years)

 The dark warlord Mordred lays siege to Camelot but is killed by the king Uther Pendragon.
-However, Uther’s brother Vortigern conducts a coup, killing Uther with the aid of sorcerous powers.
+Uther’s brother Vortigern then conducts a coup, killing Uther with the aid of sorcerous powers.
 Unnoticed, Uther’s young son Arthur drifts away in a boat to arrive in Londinium where his found.
 Arthur grows into a man, living among the prostitutes, and becomes a streetwise dealer and fighter.
-At the gates of Camelot, the waters retreat revealing Uther’s sword Excalibur buried in a stone.
+The waters at the gates of Camelot retreat, revealing Uther’s sword Excalibur buried in a stone.
 Arthur is captured and sent to Vortigern’s castle where all men are being tested to find the rightful one who can draw the sword from the stone.
 Arthur becomes the one to successfully do so but collapses immediately after touching the sword.
 Vortigern plans a show trial where Arthur is crowned but plans that he will then be executed and Vortigern proclaimed king.
 However, Arthur makes an escape, aided by a mage.
 Falling in with revolutionaries, The Mage tries to get Arthur to accept his destiny and wield the power of Excalibur to fight back against Vortigern.

 Guy Ritchie is a British director who emerged in the 1990s specialising in crime films with the likes of Lock, Stock and Two Smoking Barrels (1998), Snatch.
 (2000), Revolver (2005) and RocknRolla (2008), which usually feature an ensemble of tough-talking characters in an East End London criminal underworld setting.
 Ritchie’s filmmaking was eclipsed for a few years by a high-profile marriage to Madonna and one disastrous film outing together, the widely ridiculed Swept Away (2002).
 Ritchie of the late 2000s is a filmmaker who seems to work with one eye towards Hollywood with works based on other properties like Sherlock Holmes (2009) and its sequel Sherlock Holmes: A Game of Shadows (2011) with Robert Downey Jr and Jude Law, the big screen remake of the 1960s spy tv series The Man from U.N.C.L.E.
-(2015) and King Arthur: Legend of the Sword.
+(2015), King Arthur: Legend of the Sword and subsequent the live-action remake of Disney’s Aladdin (2019).
 In all cases with these, fans of the original were a little taken aback by the liberties Ritchie saw fit to take with the source material.
-He has next been announced as director of a live-action version of Disney’s Aladdin (1992).

-Other versions of the legend of King Arthur are:– a Three Stooges spoof Squareheads of the Round Table (1948); the Cinemascope historical adventure, Knights of the Round Table (1954); the live-action tv series The Adventures of Sir Lancelot (1956-7); Cornel Wilde’s Lancelot and Guinevere (1963); the Disney animated version with cute animals, The Sword in the Stone (1963); the comic cartoon series Arthur and the Square Knights of the Round Table (1966); the big budget musical, Camelot (1967); Robert Bresson’s deconstructed Lancelot du Lac (1974); King Arthur, The Young Warlord (1975); the absurdist comedy send-up, Monty Python and the Holy Grail (1975); the arthouse Perceval Le Gallois (1977); the tv series The Legend of King Arthur (1979); the German tv series Merlin (1980); the dreary TV mini-series Arthur the King/Merlin and the Sword (1981); the superb Excalibur (1981), the finest screen version of the Arthurian story to date; the Wagnerian opera Parsifal (1982); the tv series Merlin of the Crystal Cave (1991); the animated tv series King Arthur and the Knights of Justice (1992-3); a modern updating, October the 32nd/Merlin (1992); Arthur’s Departure (1994) about time travellers attempting to snatch King Arthur; First Knight (1995), which retells the story as a non-fantastical romance; Kids of the Round Table (1995), a children’s version that retells it in schoolyard terms; Lancelot, Guardian of Time (1997) with a time-travelling Lancelot; the tv mini-series Merlin (1998) and its original sequel Merlin’s Apprentice (2006); the tv movie Merlin (1998) with Jason Connery as the young wizard; the animated Quest for Camelot (1998), which concerned the daughter of one of the Knights of the Round Table; The Excalibur Kid (1999) in which a child is transported back in time to Arthur’s court; Merlin: The Return (1999) in which Arthur and the knights are revived in the present; the tv mini-series The Mists of Avalon (2001), which tells the story from the perspective of the women; the historical spectacular King Arthur (2004); The Last Legion (2007), an historical spectacular that acts as a prequel to the Arthurian saga; the tv series Merlin/The Adventures of Merlin (2008-12); Merlin and the Book of Beasts (2008); the tv series Camelot (2011); King Arthur: Excalbur Rising (2017) and The Asylum’s mockbuster King Arthur and the Knights of the Round Table (2017), which places the Knight of the Round Table in the present-day.
+Other versions of the legend of King Arthur are:– a Three Stooges spoof Squareheads of the Round Table (1948); the Cinemascope historical adventure, Knights of the Round Table (1954); the live-action tv series The Adventures of Sir Lancelot (1956-7); Cornel Wilde’s Lancelot and Guinevere (1963); the Disney animated version with cute animals, The Sword in the Stone (1963); the comic cartoon series Arthur and the Square Knights of the Round Table (1966); the big budget musical, Camelot (1967); Robert Bresson’s deconstructed Lancelot du Lac (1974); King Arthur, The Young Warlord (1975); the absurdist comedy send-up, Monty Python and the Holy Grail (1975); the arthouse Perceval Le Gallois (1977); the tv series The Legend of King Arthur (1979); the German tv series Merlin (1980); the dreary TV mini-series Arthur the King/Merlin and the Sword (1981); the superb Excalibur (1981), the finest screen version of the Arthurian story to date; the Wagnerian opera Parsifal (1982); the tv series Merlin of the Crystal Cave (1991); the animated tv series King Arthur and the Knights of Justice (1992-3); a modern updating, October the 32nd/Merlin (1992); Arthur’s Departure (1994) about time travellers attempting to snatch King Arthur; First Knight (1995), which retells the story as a non-fantastical romance; Kids of the Round Table (1995), a children’s version that retells it in schoolyard terms; Lancelot, Guardian of Time (1997) with a time-travelling Lancelot; the tv mini-series Merlin (1998) and its original sequel Merlin’s Apprentice (2006); the tv movie Merlin (1998) with Jason Connery as the young wizard; the animated Quest for Camelot (1998), which concerned the daughter of one of the Knights of the Round Table; The Excalibur Kid (1999) in which a child is transported back in time to Arthur’s court; Merlin: The Return (1999) in which Arthur and the knights are revived in the present; the tv mini-series The Mists of Avalon (2001), which tells the story from the perspective of the women; the historical spectacular King Arthur (2004); The Last Legion (2007), an historical spectacular that acts as a prequel to the Arthurian saga; the tv series Merlin/The Adventures of Merlin (2008-12); Merlin and the Book of Beasts (2008); the tv series Camelot (2011); King Arthur: Excalbur Rising (2017) and The Asylum’s mockbuster King Arthur and the Knights of the Round Table (2017), which places the Knight of the Round Table in the present-day; the modernised The Kid Who Would Be King (2019); and Arthur & Merlin: Knights of Camelot (2020).
 Other variants include the lowbrow comedy foil of Mark Twain’s A Connecticut Yankee in King Arthur’s Court (1889), filmed variously in 1921, 1931, 1949, 1979 and 1989.
-Parts of the myth have turned up in various films and particularly tv series – Merlin (played by Ringo Starr) as an advisor to various Famous Monsters in Son of Dracula (1974); The Round Table turned up in an episode of Robin of Sherwood (1983-6); Merlin and Lancelot appeared in the present day in an episode of The Twilight Zone (1985-7); the Doctor Who (1963-9) episode Battlefield (1989) attempted a science-fictional retelling, while Transformers: The Last Knight (2017) revealed the Knights of the Round Table were Transformers; and various series have played the myth out in various futuristic settings – against a post-holocaust dictatorship in Knights of God (1987) and as a puppet space opera in Space Knights (1989).
+Parts of the myth have turned up in various films and particularly tv series – Merlin (played by Ringo Starr) as an advisor to various Famous Monsters in Son of Dracula (1974); The Round Table turned up in an episode of Robin of Sherwood (1983-6); Merlin and Lancelot appeared in the present day in an episode of The Twilight Zone (1985-7); the Doctor Who (1963-9) episode Battlefield (1989) attempted a science-fictional retelling, while Transformers: The Last Knight (2017) revealed the Knights of the Round Table were Transformers and Hellboy (2019) featured a revived Merlin and had Hellboy wielding Excalibur; and various series have played the myth out in various futuristic settings – against a post-holocaust dictatorship in Knights of God (1987) and as a puppet space opera in Space Knights (1989).